MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study2A exercise 1 to 11.md

 Exercise \#6 Create a vendor charges group and assign to vendors (Bouns)
 ------------------------------------------------------------------------

-*Objective:  Create a vendor charge group and assign it to two vendors.*
+*Objective:Â  Create a vendor charge group and assign it to two vendors.*

 The accounts payable administrator at Contoso Entertainment Systems USA, wants to make updates for Fabrikam supplier, that has two vendor accounts from which